-Relation has three basic forms, expressed by the relational symbols: equals (=). less than (<).
+Relation has three basic forms, expressed by the relational symbols: equals (=). less than (<), or greater than (>).

 Relational Operator Meaning

 = is equal to

 < is less than

 is greater than

 NOT = is not equal to

 NOT < is greater than, or equal to

 NOT > is less than, or equal to